-Dramatic narration - One person doing multiple voices, usually with a bit of oomph.
+Dramatic narration - One person telling a story, possibly doing multiple voices, usually with a bit of oomph.
 Not quite a straight reading of a book or short story, but instead akin to the early oral tradition of storytelling.

-Full cast - A different voice for each character.
+Full cast - A different voice actor for each character.

 Immersive - Has sound effects, music, all that jazz.
 (Unless it's a very specific genre, probably not actual jazz.)
 Can be applied to any of the above, but tends to be used for audio books or stories.
 Drama usually implies sound effects and music are included.